Murloc992/MBoxManager/README.txt

 JambaManager	-	Jafula's Awesome MultiBoxer Assistant Manager is reponsible for frontend setup for the jamba addon
 					for the teams and toons to keep consistent configuration options, movable/assignable macros and much more.

-SettingsManager -	Manager responsible for saving settings about the application itself, saving files in general.
+SettingsManager -	Manager responsible for saving settings about the application itself, saving and loading serialization files in general.

 TeamManager		-	Manager responsible for setting up teams, moving toons around, easily building saved macros with
 					a single click, just restart the game and the team is setup correctly again.